BCAAFC/funding-conference-2016/about.md

 ## Does this event happen every year?

-We hope to make it annual.
+We hope to make it an annual.
 We welcome your feedback either on the surveys handed out Friday or on the link that will be sent to each delegate post-event.

 ![](/public/img/delegate.jpg)